drshahizan/HPDP/assignment/submission/ass1/GPS/case_study1a/readme.md

 10. Repeat step 2 & 3 to get all the values in two decimal places.

-11. To assign grades according to the respective marks, the usage of the formula is as below
+11. To assign grades according to the respective marks, the usage of the formula is as below.
 <p align="center">
     <img src="https://github.com/drshahizan/HPDP/blob/main/assignment/submission/ass1/GPS/case_study1a/grade.png" width=1000>
 </p>